FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 <br>

 ### Demonstration
 Here follows a quick video demonstration of the API.
-Postman is used to make the API calls for demonstration purposes
+Postman is used to make the API calls for demonstration purposes.

 ![Postman Demo](./Media/Postmen%20Demo.gif)